RaulFD-creator/RaulFD-creator/README.md

 The main focus of my thesis is the development of new Foundation Models for Biochemistry.
 Here are some of the projects, I've been working on:

 - **Otter-Knowledge:** a system that allows for generating multi-modal knowledge graphs from diverse sources and training GNNs on them for enhancing entity representation.
 The approach has been developed with biochemical applications in mind, particularly for drug discovery.
 Early results show improved performance on protein-ligand binding affinity prediction in three different benchmark datasets.
-More information in the [paper pre-print](https://arxiv.org/abs/2306.12802) and the [Github Repository](https://github.com/IBM/otter-knowledge).
+More information in the [AAAI paper](https://arxiv.org/abs/2306.12802) and the [Github Repository](https://github.com/IBM/otter-knowledge).

 ## Webserver Building and Maintenance